jayfo/docker-jekyll-site/README.md

-This is a scaffold for projects that use Docker in their testing.
+This is a base for building projects that primarily constitute a Dockerfile.

 # Testing with Docker